MarcoSeibel/MarcoSeibel/README.md

 Building technology with purpose.
 </p>
 ---
-## 👨‍💻 About Me

-I am a Software Engineering student passionate about technology and continuous learning.
+I’m a Software Engineering student passionate about building clean, modern and user-focused software.
+My goal is to continuously improve through real-world projects while developing solutions that create value for people and businesses.

-My goal is to build modern, efficient and intuitive software solutions while constantly improving my skills through practical projects.

-Currently focused on Web Development, Python, Databases and Software Engineering.

 ## 🛠 Tech Stack